mlbiche/vhmavi-website/README.md

 ### Root

 In the root folder, you will find all the PHP/HTML files for each pages.
 Those files contains HTML code, combined with some PHP for server-side preprocessing.

-## Production

-Once the website is ready and need to be pushed for production, please follow the following rules :

-* Resize images.
-Use <https://resizeimage.net/> to resize the new images to the correct size.
-Images can be 4000 pixels or more wide whereas only a width of 1500 or 900 pixel is enough.
-Check the size of the displayed image on your browser and resize image to dimensions just above (respecting the ratio !).
-* Compress images.
-Use <https://imageoptim.com/online> to compress the resized images.
-* Audit the website on Google Chrome using Lighthouse extension.
-Every field should be above 90 points.
-If not, apply the needed correction to have this score.
-* Make a copy of the folder in which you will prepare the environment production.
-* Remove the *icon/origin* folder.
-* Minify all the CSS files you have edited using <https://cssminifier.com/>.
-* Minifiy all the JavaScript files you have edited using <https://javascript-minifier.com/>.
-* Remove all the not-minified CSS and JavaScript files.